nluqo/autumn/README.md

 Autumn.js
 ======
 Autumn generates deterministic colors.
-It's great for coloring tags, navigation, and icons.
+It's great for coloring tags, navigation, and icons ([this post](http://jere.in/why-are-cnns-headers-grey) demonstrates one such use case).

 ### Using Autumn